chili-chips-ba/openPCIE/README.md

 Computing is about communicating.
 Some would also say about networking.
-Digital independence tags along with the _"Recommendations and Roadmap for European Sovereignty in open source HW, SW and RISC-V Technologies (2021)"_, calling for the development of critical open source IP blocks, such as **`PCIE Root Complex (RC)`**.
+Digital independence tags along on the wave of _"Recommendations and Roadmap for European Sovereignty in open source HW, SW and RISC-V Technologies (2021)"_, calling for the development of critical open source IP blocks, such as **`PCIE Root Complex (RC)`**.
 This is the first step in that direction.

 <p align="center">
   <img width=350 src="0.doc/artwork/PCIE2-RootC.logo.png">